eldrickm/sqed_sss/README.md

 ### Supplemental Resources

+- `demo_templates/` contains a directory and file structure template for use deploying on new designs

+- `utilities` contains helpful scripts for parsing output data

 - `presentations/` contains slides and graphics related to this work

 - `papers/` contains published papers and drafts related to this work